JuliaPhylo/PhyloMakie.jl/STYLE-workflow-docs.md

 Workflow documents must not:

 - freeze a known partial diagnosis into downstream execution
+- omit required line-by-line reading and compliance with `STYLE-agent-language.md` when the document uses ownership, contract, boundary, layer, invariant, compatibility, verification, source, or responsibility language
+- use architectural shorthand without naming the responsible entity, behavior, consumers, duplicate or bypass paths, and verification artifact required by `STYLE-agent-language.md`
 - omit architecture concerns merely to make the tranche look thinner
 - omit upstream references when framework semantics matter
 - omit verification gates when user-visible behavior is changing